 Even with the right doctor, fibromyalgia can be difficult to diagnose.
 Many of its symptoms are variable, so they're not always there, and many are common across numerous medical conditions.
 There is no specific medical test for fibromyalgia.

-The American College of Rheumatology criteria for fibromyalgia require that a person has had widespread pain above and below the waist, on both sides of the body and in the axial skeleton, for at least three months, as well as pain on palpation of at least 11 of 18 specific tender point sites.
-You can view an illustration of common tender points in fibromyalgia at http://www.nlm.nih.gov/medlineplus/ency/imagepages/9758.htm.
+The American College of Rheumatology criteria for fibromyalgia used to require that a person had widespread pain above and below the waist, on both sides of the body and in the axial skeleton, for at least three months, as well as pain on palpation of at least 11 of 18 specific tender point sites.
+As a reference, you can view an illustration of common tender points in fibromyalgia.

-Your health care provider will diagnose you based on your symptoms, a complete medical history, physical exam and tests to rule out other conditions such as lupus, rheumatoid arthritis or hypothyroidism.
+Your health care provider will diagnose you based on your pain and other symptoms, a complete medical history, physical exam and tests to evaluate for other conditions such as lupus, rheumatoid arthritis or hypothyroidism.

-In addition to the pain, sleep problems and fatigue are common in patients with fibromyalgia.
+In addition to the pain, sleep problems and fatigue are common in people with fibromyalgia.
 Other associated symptoms may include the following:

 Cognitive disorders, most often short-term memory lapses and difficulty concentrating